jcgonzalez25/CSAcademicAdvisor/README.md

 # advising_app
 Advising application for the computer science department

-System Admin account
+System Admin account <br>
-  able to send messages to students who have registered to the system able to set application status to students who have applied to the department Student user account when account has been created user may view messages sent by System admin may view progress of application
+  able to send messages to students who have registered to the system able to set application status to students who have applied to the department Student user account <br>
+  when account has been created user may view messages sent by System admin may view progress of application

 Implemented using
 React Redux - front-end
 Mongo Node and Express - backend